4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 1. Set boundaries for minimum maximum brightness for given channel.
 2. Use boundaries for presenting current channel.
     If is checked then lock is present right to checkbox |fixed_range|.
-3. Use gaus for presenting current channel.
+3. Use filter (Median or gauss) for presenting current channel.
-    If is checked then proper symbol is present right to checkbox |gauss|.
+    If is checked then proper symbol is present right to checkbox |filter|.

 Color control
 ~~~~~~~~~~~~~